Fundament-Software/scopes/doc/docs/module-core.md

 *sugar*{.property} (`typedef`{.descname} *&ensp;...&ensp;*) [](#scopes.sugar.typedef "Permalink to this definition"){.headerlink} {#scopes.sugar.typedef}

-:   a type declaration syntax; when the name is a string, the type is declared
+:   A type declaration syntax; when the name is a string, the type is declared
     at runtime.

 *sugar*{.property} (`typedef+`{.descname} *&ensp;...&ensp;*) [](#scopes.sugar.typedef+ "Permalink to this definition"){.headerlink} {#scopes.sugar.typedef+}